anton-jeran/IR-GAN/README.md

 ### Attribution

-If you use this code in your research, cite via the following BibTeX:
+If you use this code in your research, please consider citing

 ```
 @misc{ratnarajah2020irgan,